 “Of course not.
 If it bleeds red, it won’t ever see them.”
 He stopped for a moment to question himself–was Blades’ blood red?
 He let the thought pass as he looked toward the ammo counter.
-“How much are the magnums?” he asked, pointing toward a blue-on-silver box labeled Seahawk Custom.
+“How much are the magnums?” he asked, pointing toward a blue box labeled Seahawk Custom.

 “.45,” Carter said.
 “250-grain hollow point.”

 “Right.”
 As the shopkeeper grabbed the boxes, he kept an eye on Carter.
 It was no wonder he was wary; Devon Carter being in his shop was unusual enough, and he couldn’t help but wonder if it was some sort of sting.
 Carter noticed, but said nothing.
 The less this man knew, the better off he’d be.